-The Chemical Engineering Department is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org
+The Chemical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 - Graduates will be able to use chemical engineering principles to solve problems of practical importance to society.